-- 4.3 As of 31st March 2011, there were 811 homes in the parish of Hatherleigh.
-This includes 107 affordable homes (this includes 92 affordable rented properties and 15 shared ownership properties). - 4.4 Early consultation on the Hatherleigh Community Plan showed that over 75% of respondents believed there was sufficient housing in the town to meet the needs of their households over the next 14 years.
+4.3 As of 31st March 2011, there were 811 homes in the parish of Hatherleigh.
+This includes 107 affordable homes (92 affordable rented properties and 15 shared ownership properties).

+- 4.4 Early consultation on the Hatherleigh Community Plan showed that over 75% of respondents believed there was sufficient housing in the town to meet the needs of their households over the next 13 years.
 This is echoed by the findings of the 2012 "Parish of Hatherleigh Local Housing Needs Report".
 This report shows that over the next five years there is a need for only nine social rented and two shared ownership homes.
 As there is currently a fairly high rate of turnover of affordable properties with regular vacancies, the report considers that the demand for these 11 homes could be met by existing housing stock in the town.
-(NB: it should be noted, however, that this is a snapshot in time and additional needs may emerge in the lifetime of this Community Plan for more affordable homes and this will need to be monitored).

-- 4.5 In addition, there is very little or no demand for shared ownership properties.
+(NB: it should be noted, however, that this is a snapshot in time and additional needs may emerge in the lifetime of this Community Plan for more affordable homes and this will need to be monitored). - In addition, there is very little or no demand for shared ownership properties.
 As such, in the short-term, any affordable homes should be provided as social rented units.
-This will also be monitored during the lifetime of the plan. - The Local Housing Needs Report highlighted a need for some housing more suitable for elderly residents, for example, single storey dwellings in a mews type environment to allow for social interaction.
-If any future development could incorporate this it would benefit local housing stock availability for elderly residents to remain in independent living for longer. - 4.7 There is an added complication in Hatherleigh that an increase in affordable homes will push the provision of affordable rented properties above 100 units.
-Under West Devon Borough Council's local connections criteria policy, this would mean that preference for affordable housing in Hatherleigh would change from people with a local connection "to the parish of Hatherleigh" to people with a local connection to "West Devon".
-This would sit uncomfortably with some strong views in the community that local people eligible for affordable housing should be classed as those with links specifically to Hatherleigh and not to either West Devon as a whole or elsewhere.
+This will also be monitored during the lifetime of the plan. - 4.6 The Local Housing Needs Report highlighted a need for some housing more suitable for older residents, for example, single storey dwellings in a mews type environment to allow for social interaction.
+If any future development could incorporate this it would benefit local housing stock availability for older residents to remain in independent living for longer.
+It is important to provide opportunities for older residents to live in the old part of town where they are near to services and amenities. - 4.7 Under West Devon Borough Council's local allocations policy, people with a local connection to the parish will be given priority for any affordable housing delivered through a community-led planning process (i.e. this Community Plan).